-There are a number of site water management imperatives that must always be considered, planned for, and managed as follows:
+The following water management imperatives must always be considered, planned for, and managed:

 - 1. Effective WTP operation and consistently compliant treated water quality (i.e. limited downtime for the WTP) - 2.
 Maintenance of the quality of the TSF2 decant pond to allow the continuation of direct discharge - 3.
 Collection, reuse and/or treatment of seepage - 4.
-Treatment or pumping to WTP/TSF1A of Favona Stockpile Collection Pond water - 5.
-Addition of limestone to potentially acid forming waste rock as necessary, i.e. waste rock used to construct the TSF1A embankment, stockpile areas and channels as required e.g. the Favona stockpile area (otherwise known as the Polishing Pond Stockpile). - 6.
+Treatment or pumping to WTP/TSF1A of Favona Stockpile Collection Pond water - Addition of limestone to potentially acid forming waste rock as necessary, i.e. waste rock used to construct the TSF1A embankment, stockpile areas and channels as required e.g. the Favona stockpile area (otherwise known as the Polishing Pond Stockpile). - 6.
 Progressive rehabilitation where possible - 7.
 Direct discharge and/or treatment as necessary of Collection Pond water - 8.
 Direct discharge and/or treatment as necessary of West and S1 Silt Pond water - 9.
 Treatment of Mill Contingency Pond water - 10.
 Treatment of Water Treatment Plant Contingency Pond water - 11.
 Treatment of Tailings Contingency Pond water - 12.
 Mine dewatering - 13.
 Maintenance of the required TSF freeboards and management of water levels in the TSF1A tailings impoundment to optimize tailings consolidation - 14.
 Maintenance of diversion channels - 15.
-Maintenance of silt control that authorise their discharge.
-For this reason, the Mill Contingency Pond and Tailings Contingency Ponds are managed to avoid discharges into the receiving waters.
+Maintenance of silt control

 At all times, the water treatment decisions that are made take into account the requirements of the consent conditions while seeking to ensure that no unauthorised discharges occur.
-There are no discharge permits for the Mill Contingency Pond and Tailings Contingency Ponds, and no permitted activity rules in the Regional Plan
+There are no discharge permits for the Mill Contingency Pond and Tailings Contingency Ponds, and no permitted activity rules in the Regional Plan that authorise their discharge.
+For this reason, the Mill Contingency Pond and Tailings Contingency Ponds are managed to avoid discharges into the receiving waters.